Yokto13/mel/README.md

 #### olpeat

-It's best to use `olpeat_all.sh` which runs OLPEAT from start to finis on tokenized DaMuEL and Mewsli-9.
+It's best to use `olpeat_all.sh` which runs OLPEAT from start to finish on tokenized DaMuEL and Mewsli-9.

 #### train

-`all_langs_no_slurm.sh` is preferrable way to run the code.
+`all_langs_no_slurm.sh` is the preferable way to run the code.

 `all_langs.sh` requires slurm but does not provide any benefits.
-Its downside is that it requires configuring every little call to slurm sbatch which makes in time consuming to maintain.
+Its downside is that it requires configuring every little call to slurm sbatch which makes it time-consuming to maintain.

 ### source code